Pre-Ballet Program

 - Hip Hop A: Ages 5 – 8, Studio only Sneakers required.

-- Hip Hop C: Ages 12 and up, Must have at least one year of Hip Hop instruction or by audition/permission of instructor.
-Studio Only sneakers required.
+- Hip Hop C: Ages 10 -13 Must have at least one year of Hip Hop instruction or permission of instructor.
+Studio only sneakers required.

-- Hip Hop D: Ages 14 and up, By audition or permission.
+- Hip Hop D: Ages 14 and up, with instructor permission.
 Studio only sneakers required.

 Lyrical / Contemporary